Kingdom of Bonny: Introduction

-Another version states that the founders of the island kingdom were originally Ijaw people from Ebeni in modern Bayelsa State.
-The founder, Opara Ndoli - a man from the Isedani lineage of Kolokuma in the Ebeni-toru region (in the present day Kolokuma/Opokuma Local Government Area of Bayelsa) - ruled for the duration of his life.
-He founded the kingdom before or about 1000 AD.
-It must be pointed out that the Ibanis themselves identify as Ijaws today, and so it is this latter version that carries more weight with them.
+According to Ibani tradition, the kingdom had four founding fathers, who are also regarded as the first four kings: Ndoli (also called Okpara Ndoli), Opuamakuba, Alagbariya (recognised as the Okoloamakoromabo or Founder of Bonny), and Asimini.
+After these initial four kings, their blood descendants ruled the kingdom through successive reigns until the era of King Awusa (Halliday), the twelfth monarch.
+King Awusa Halliday was then succeeded by King Perekule I, who was crowned by Chief Adapa Alagbariya of the Bristol Alagbariya Major House.
+King Perekule I went on to establish the Pepple dynasty and created a new class of chiefs in the kingdom, beginning with Chief Allison in about the second half of the 18th century.
+The Ibani people identify as Ijaw today.

-Presently, Bonny Kingdom is subdivided into two main segments – the mainland and the hinterland.
-The mainland comprises Bonny Island and its segments, namely the Main Island (Township), Sandfield, Iwoama, Orosikiri, Aganya, Ayambo, Akiama, Isilegono, New Road, Wilbross pipeline, Workers Camp, and some outlying fishing settlements lying along the Bonny River's coastline.
-The hinterland includes the village communities such as Kuruma, Ayama, Kalaibiama and Oloma.
-Finima, Fibiri, Sangamabie, Ifoko, and Abalamabie.
+Presently, Bonny Kingdom is subdivided into two main segments: the mainland and the hinterland.
+The mainland comprises Bonny Island and its segments, namely the Main Island (Township), Sandfield, Iwoama, Orosikiri, Aganya, Ayambo, Akiama, Isilegono, New Road, Wilbross Pipeline, Workers Camp, and some outlying fishing settlements lying along the Bonny River's coastline.
+The hinterland includes the village communities such as Kuruma, Ayama, Kalaibiama and Oloma, as well as Finima, Fibiri, Sangamabie, Ifoko, and Abalamabie.

 The House system

 At the start of the modern period, King Awusa Halliday was succeeded in the kingship by King Perekule - who was crowned by Chief Adapa Alagbariya of the Bristol Alagbariya Major House.
-This was long before King Perekule created a new class of chiefs in the kingdom, one that began with Chief Allison Nwaoju (of the Allison Nwaoju Major House) in about the second half of the 18th century.
+This was long before King Perekule created a new class of chiefs in the kingdom, one that began with Chief Allison in about the second half of the 18th century.
 The chieftaincy titles created by King Perekule, which were based on the lineage/house/family system that was itself first established by the founding generation of the ancient kingdom, are distinct from the hereditary traditional rulership chieftaincies of the "Duawaris" - or original royal houses - of Grand Bonny (such as the Bristol Alagbariyas).

 The Kingdom of Bonny has thirty-five chieftaincy houses.
 These are fourteen major chieftaincy houses (five among which are Duawaris); twenty minor chieftaincy houses; and then the George Pepple lineage of the Perekule royal house that has recently been producing kings of the kingdom.
 The ancestry of the Perekule royal house may be traced to the Duawaris themselves.
 It was the founding generation of Bonny that established the kingdom's civilization and commonwealth.
 All the chieftaincy houses, and the people that belong to them, derive their authority in Bonny from their descent from its founders.

 Bonny's traditional institution is headed by King Edward William Asimini Dappa Pepple III, Perekule XI, who serves as the Amanyanabo (King or natural ruler).
 The Chiefs’ Council that serves under him is led by Chief Dagogo Claude Wilcox, who is the high chief and head of Wilcox Major House.
 Each high chief independently rules his house because the chiefs’ council is traditionally seen as a commonwealth of independent nations that came together for the sole purpose of protecting the kingdom as a whole.